-The problem: You study while talking to your friends, checking 10 different social media tabs, and listening to loud music (or worse, watching Netflix), and looking at your phone every 5 seconds as it buzzes away on your desk.
+You study while texting your friends, checking 10 different social media tabs, listening to loud music (or worse, watching Netflix), and looking at your phone every 5 seconds as it buzzes away on your desk.

-Low volume coffee shop buzz and instrumental (preferably classical) music are fine, but stay away from loud conversation or heavy rhythmic tunes.
+Low-volume coffee shop buzz and instrumental (preferably classical) music are fine, but stay away from music you like to sing along to or heavy rhythmic tunes.
 I like to get work done while listening to film scores (nothing makes you feel productive like finishing an essay to the Indiana Jones theme).

 5. The Solo Mission

-The solution: Studying on your own is fine (even preferable), but having other people around to bounce ideas off of can be insanely helpful.
-Make a friend in class (they don’t have to be your soulmate) so you can share notes and ask questions if you need to.
+Studying on your own is fine (even preferable), but having people you can bounce ideas off of can be insanely helpful (even over Zoom!).

 Convince a friend or family member to let you “teach” them the material—the gaps in your understanding will become more obvious when you try to explain a topic to an uninformed party.
-Most importantly, take advantage of your professors and attend office hours or shoot them an email if you’re confused about something.
+Most importantly, take advantage of your professors and contact them if you’re confused about something.
 You won’t regret it.

 6. The Full-Out Panic

-The problem: You suddenly realize how much work you have to do and completely freak out, flipping tables and curling into a ball on the floor in the middle of the stacks.
+You suddenly realize how much work you have to do and completely freak out, ripping up pages and curling into a ball under your desk.